9/28 - Administrative/Customer Service In-Person Hiring Event

 Program Philosophy

 Based in a nationally recognized academic medical center, the fellowship program involves training with a wide variety of patients, problems and treatment teams.
 Our philosophy is to provide a broad array of experiences across the medical center rather than specialized training in one or two areas.
 A minimum of 80 percent of each fellow’s time is focused on adult medical-surgical inpatients at UW Hospitals and Clinics (Adult Track) or with pediatric medical-surgical inpatients and their families at American Family Children’s Hospital (Pediatric Track).
-In this capacity, fellows work across a variety of medical services and provide assessment and treatment to patients with acute and chronic needs.
+In this capacity, fellows work across a variety of medical services and provide assessment and treatment to patients and their families with acute and chronic needs.

 Throughout their experiences and the training year, fellows are required to perform consultation with multidisciplinary medical teams and often play a key role as the psychological consultant to these teams.
 Fellows also have the opportunity to engage in program development, mentoring of practicum students and interns (when on site) and/or teaching of medical residents and other allied health providers during their training year.